eellak/gsoc2019-apidesign/README.md

 Welcome to the home repository of "API Design Tool".

-This project is implemented as a Google Summer of Code 2019 Project, under the auspices of Open Technologies Aliance - GFOSS and National Bank of Greece.
+This project is implemented as a Google Summer of Code 2019 Project, under the auspices of Open Technologies Aliance(GFOSS) and the National Bank of Greece.

 ## About the project